Tara Aghdashloo: Writing

+In October, 2022, Tara's Op-Ed on the protests that erupted in Iran, was published in The Financial Times.
+In December 2022, she published another piece about the Woman, Life, Freedom movement in Iran and its impact on society.
+In February, 2023, Harvard Business Review's Ascend series published a piece by Tara, discussing activism from the diaspora.

-Curation
+Curation & Art

 Tara co-directed and curated The Invisible Line (TIL) Gallery in East London for two years and exhibited around 25 shows during that time.
 In 2017 she curated a retrospective of Portuguese artist Cristina Rodrigues in Castelo Branco Museum.
 She frequently reviews art especially by Iranian and Middle Eastern artists.